Grosser Hafner: Protection

-As well as being part of the 56 Swiss sites of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps, the settlement is also listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
-Hence, the area is provided as a historical site under federal protection, within the meaning of the Swiss Federal Act on the nature and cultural heritage (German: Bundesgesetz über den Natur- und Heimatschutz NHG) of 1 July 1966.
-Unauthorised researching and purposeful gathering of findings represent a criminal offense according to Art.
-24.
+The settlement is listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
+Hence, the area is under federal protection as a historical site within the meaning of the Federal Act on the Protection of Nature and Cultural Heritage (German: Bundesgesetz über den Natur- und Heimatschutz NHG) of 1 July 1966.